 Marketing Strategy of Christian Dior analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Christian Dior marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Christian Dior marketing mix, help the brand succeed in the market.

 Christian Dior marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Christian Dior Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Christian Dior marketing strategy can be explained as follows:

 Christian Dior is a luxury brand which has a strong presence in apparel, accessories, cosmetics etc. As a producer of luxury goods created to satisfy the styling needs of the high-class segment, Christian Dior has a wide range of products in its marketing mix in three broad categories of Men, Women and Children and has maintained its position as a producer of ‘Haute-couture’.
 Under these categories, it offers ready-to-wear clothing line which includes dresses, skirts, jackets& coats, blouses & t-shirts etc., shoes, bags, costume jewellery, sunglasses, and other accessories.
 Further Christian Dior also offers various make-up items for face, eyes, lips and nails such as foundation, powders, liners, lipsticks, manicure etc. to name a few.
 It has a wide range of selection of skincare products such as cleansers and toners, creams, etc. The Christian Dior brand also offers designer jewellery and time pieces to its customers as well.